benc347/coprarna_modifications/README.md

   3. From the "copra_modifications_12_20" directory, run "prepare_mod_copra.sh"
   4. Run CopraRNA on non-RefSeq genomes and with additional parameters passed as a text file to the --intarna_file argument

-Two additional scripts, "submit_multiple_copra.sh" and "run_copra.sh" are provided for running the modified CopraRNA code on a server
+Two additional scripts, "submit_multiple_copra.sh" and "run_copra.sh" are provided for running the modified CopraRNA code on a server.
+Also provided is "intaparams.txt", an example file of additional IntaRNA parameters.